mikeizbicki/lab-networking/README.md

 ```
 is the HTTP command for fetching the root webpage of the server.
 The `localhost 5000` means that netcat will connect to the current computer at port 5000.

+> **Note:**
+> `localhost` is a special *hostname*, which is like a shortcut for an IP address.
+> `localhost` always refers to the IP address of the machine that you are currently on.
+> When you are using firefox on your laptop, `localhost` will refer to your laptop.
+> When you are in a shell session on the lambda server, `localhost` will refer to the lambda server.
+> Internally to the VPN, the lambda server's IP address is `10.253.1.15`, and so the `netcat localhost 5000` command is equivalent to `netcat 10.253.1.15 5000`.

 To create a server, you will make netcat listen on a port with the `-l` flag.
 Try running the command